 Kansa wand massage for facial care is now one of the hottest trends in the spa industry here in the United States, as well as in the European and Asian markets.
 It’s easy to do and takes less than ten minutes, making it the perfect antidote to today’s fast-paced lifestyle.

 Facial massage always starts with clean skin, so make sure you cleanse before starting the massage!
 You’ll also need a good facial oil.
 I recommend jojoba oil as it’s good for most skin types and is less congesting for the skin.
 Lastly, you’ll need a kansa wand.

 Kansa Face Massage How-to

 I like to think of the kansa wand as a stress eraser.
 You can use it all over your face or concentrate on parts that you feel carry more tension.
 These strokes work relatively well with just fingers, but the kansa works with ease.
 Below are some suggestions for use.

 Forehead: Work in the middle of the forehead, just a couple of finger widths above your eyebrow in a clockwise spiral.
 Progress to up and down zig-zags, and then gently move from side to side.

 Temples: Massage in gentle circles in the hollow of your temple.
 This is calming, soothing, and is said to help memory and attention span.

-Eyes: Working counter-clockwise and then clockwise, apply gentle pressure to the boney orbit around the eye.
+Eyes: Working counter-clockwise and then clockwise, apply gentle pressure to the bony orbit around the eye.
 (Never press directly on the eye or into the eye socket.)
-This is can be helpful for eyestrain or irritated, red eyes.
+This is can be helpful for eyestrain or irritated red eyes.

 Cheekbones: Work counter-clockwise then clockwise.
 I have seen this make the cheeks look fuller, and have also had it help with sinus congestion.